fhightower-tc/tc-indicator-importer/README.md

 ### Attributes in Datastore (required)

-The unstructured indicator importer spaces app pulls attributes from the datastore.
-Thus, you will need to write a list of attributes like the one in [example_datastore_attributes.json](https://gitlab.com/fhightower-tc/unstructured-indicator-importer/blob/master/example_datastore_attributes.json) to the datastore.
+The indicator importer spaces app pulls attributes from the datastore.
+Thus, you will need to write a list of attributes like the one in [example_datastore_attributes.json](https://gitlab.com/fhightower-tc/tc-indicator-importer/-/blob/master/example_datastore_attributes.json) to the datastore.
 This attributes json needs to be added in the following datastore:

 ```
 /organization/app-data/attributes